ediazrod/mailpiler-install-pve-debian12/README.md

-# mailpiler-install-pve-lxc
+# mailpiler-install-pve-lxc-debian11

-This script is no longer under development and has moved to [bashclub/zamba-lxc-toolbox](https://github.com/bashclub/zamba-lxc-toolbox)
+This script for install mailpiler debian11